 We will require you to comply with additional conditions in order to ensure and evidence that these leasehold requirements have been met.
 These will be set out as first payment conditions in the funding agreement.

 Procurement

-If you receive a grant from us you must comply with the following conditions when buying any goods, works or services to be used in relation to the capital project.
+If you receive a grant from us, when buying any goods or services to be used in relation to the project, you must ensure: